growthwise/pad_examples/README.md

-# pad_examples
-Example Power Automate Flows
+# Power Automate Exmaples #

+This repository is for sharing Power Automate flows designed for Xero Accounting

+###